optimalworkshop/deidentify/README.md

 ## Generator

-This gem comes with a generator that will generate a deidentification module for a model.
+This gem comes with a generator that will generate a deidentification policy module for a model.
 By calling

 ```
 $ rails generate deidentify:configure_for Person